Step by step guide

 func main() {

-url := "https://YOUR_OPENVIDU_DEPLOYMENT_DOMAIN/api/v1/rooms"
+url := "https://YOUR_DOMAIN/meet/api/v1/rooms"

-payload := strings.NewReader("{\"roomName\":\"my-room\"}")
+payload := strings.NewReader("{\"roomName\":\"My Room\"}")

 req, _ := http.NewRequest("POST", url, payload)